 Or perhaps you already have an online store that features tangible goods and believe that adding an online course to your catalog might aid in boosting sales for your existing physical products.

 Selling online courses is an excellent way to share your knowledge and simultaneously earn a profit from your efforts.
-In this complete guide, we’ll explain why you might want to sell courses on the internet as well as offer you a step-by-step list of actions to take plus our best tips to help you successfully sell your own online course and build your ecommerce business.
+In this complete guide, we’ll explain why you might want to sell courses on the internet as well as provide you with a list of steps to take plus our best tips to help you successfully sell your own online course and build your ecommerce business.

 Why create and sell courses online?

 Before getting into the process of selling courses on the internet, let’s examine why you might want to do so.
-While your specific interest in selling online courses will depend on your unique goals for yourself and your business, here are several of the top reasons that make diving into the e-learning market tempting!
+While your specific interest in offering online courses is going to depend on your unique goals for yourself and your business, here are several of the top reasons that make diving into the world of teaching on the web tempting!

 The e-learning market is growing